lightbend/cloudflow-helm-charts/README.md

 ## More information

-Cloudflow is an open source project supported by Lightend, for more information visit the following link:
+Cloudflow is an open source project supported by Lightbend, for more information visit the following link:

 https://www.lightbend.com/cloudflow-by-lightbend